argshook/argshook.github.io/Posts/ng-directive-compiler-helper-for-angular-15-unit-testing-to-the-rescue.md

 # ng-directive-compiler-helper for angular 1.5 unit testing to the rescue!

-angular is not dying okay?
-1.5 is pretty nice to work with. yes, there's react and aurelia or whatever, i know and still kinda like angular.

-one sort of pain points in angular is testing its directives (aka components). to do that, you normally have to `$inject` `$compiler` into your `$scope` and then `$digest` that ugh grose
+one of pain points in angular testing is compilation of directives (aka components). to do that, you normally have to `$inject` `$compiler` into your `$scope` and then `$digest` that ugh grose

-this rather sucks especially writing many tests for different components. it quickly becomes boilerplate.
+when writing many unit tests for different components, compilation setup code quickly piles up as boilerplate.

-here comes [ng-directive-compiler-helper](https://github.com/argshook/ng-directive-compiler-helper) to, guess what, help you compile angular directives. i know, great name thanks.
+here comes [ng-directive-compiler-helper](https://github.com/argshook/ng-directive-compiler-helper) to, guess what, help you compile angular directives. i know, great name, thanks.

 ## installing